civctp2/civctp2/Scenarios/AE_Mod/scen0000/ae_mod_readme.txt

 ================

-modified turn lengths to match scientific timeline better. diplomacy has been made slightly harder for human-to-AI, and slightly easier between AI's.
-AI now builds more commerce improvements and farms, and no mines on flat land. trade is slightly more profitable and less caravans are required, like SAP2.
+modified turn lengths to match scientific timeline better. trade is slightly more profitable and less caravans are required, like SAP2.